tclark/op-intermediate-app-dev/01-intro/01-intro.md

 ### Setting up your computer for this class
 We will use the Python programming language for this class.
 There are a few reasons for this choice.
   - It's well supported on all of the operating systems that people in this class are likely to use.
   - We're emphasising the importance of writing readable code.
-Python is known for it's readability and the Python community places a lot of value on that quality.
+Python is known for its readability and the Python community places a lot of value on that quality.
   - The lecturer likes Python.

   You'll need to have the following things on whatever computers you plan to use for work on this paper.